-PGPROF®is a powerful and simple-to-use interactive postmortem statistical analyzer for MPI process-parallel and OpenMP thread-parallel programs as well as programs incorporating OpenACC directives and CUDA Fortran.
+PGPROF®is a powerful and simple-to-use interactive postmortem statistical analyzer for parallel programs written with OpenMP or OpenACC directives or accelerated using CUDA.
 Use PGPROF to visualize and diagnose the performance of the components of your program.
 PGPROF associates execution time with the source code and instructions of your program, allowing you to see where and how execution time is spent.
-Through resource utilization data and compiler feedback information, PGPROF also provides features for helping you to understand why certain parts of your program have high execution times.
+Through resource utilization data and compiler feedback information, PGPROF also provides features for helping you to understand why parts of your program have high execution times.

 Use PGPROF to analyze programs on multicore SMP servers, distributed-memory clusters and hybrid clusters where each node contains both multicore x64 processors and accelerators.
-PGPROF can profile parallel programs, including multiprocess MPI programs, multi-threaded OpenMP programs, or a combination of both.
-PGPROF allows profiling at the function, source code line, and assembly instruction level for PGI-compiled Fortran, C and C++ programs.
-PGPROF provides views of the performance data for analysis of MPI communication, multiprocess and multi-thread load balancing, and scalability.
+PGPROF can profile multi-threaded OpenMP programs or GPU acclerated programs or a combination of both.
+PGPROF allows profiling at the function or source code line for PGI and non-PGI compiled Fortran, C and C++ programs.

-PGPROF provides the information required to determine which functions and lines in an application are consuming the most execution time.
+PGPROF provides the information necessary for determining which functions and lines in an application are consuming the most execution time.
 Combined with the feedback features of the PGI compilers, PGPROF will enable you to maximize vectorization and performance on a single x64 processor core.
-PGPROF exposes performance bottlenecks in a cluster application by presenting the number of calls, aggregate message size and execution time of individual MPI function calls on a line by line basis.
 On GPUs, PGPROF reports performance critical information including initialization, data transfer and kernel execution times.